Learning to Control Unknown Strongly Monotone Games: Simulation Results

-In Fig. \ref{fig:quad_1}, we observe that our algorithm is able to converge to a lower quadratic cost as compared to a system which is left uncontrolled.
-In Fig. \ref{fig:quad_2}, we plot the sum of rewards for our algorithm.
-This is compared with the sum of rewards if the global objective was directly optimized for, i.e., each player updates their action based on $\nabla \Phi(\xx)$ where $\Phi(\xx)$ is the quadratic cost.
-Our algorithm provides a much higher sum of rewards after convergence.
-The two plots together show that our algorithm can be used as a method to optimize for a global cost while still trying to maximize the rewards for players.
+Fig. \ref{fig:quad_1} shows that our algorithm converges to the optimal global cost, which is significantly better than the global cost of the uncontrolled system.
+Even more, Fig. \ref{fig:quad_2} shows an advantage of our scheme over a centralized scheme that optimizes the global cost $\Phi(\xx)$ directly, i.e., where each player updates their action using $\nabla \Phi(\xx)$.
+While both approaches minimize the global cost, our algorithm results in a significantly better sum of rewards $\sum_{n=1}^{N}r_n(\boldsymbol{x})$.
+The two plots together show that our algorithm can optimize the global cost under the soft constraint of maintaining a high sum of local player rewards.

+In Figures \ref{fig:allo_3} and \ref{fig:quad_3}, we study the performance of our algorithm beyond our theoretical model and guarantees.
+In Fig.~\ref{fig:allo_3}, the target loads $\bellstar_t$ vary over time.
+The objective now is $\sum_{n=1}^Nx_{n,t}^i=\ell_{i,t}^*$.
+Our algorithm easily tracks the time-varying loads under both smoothly varying loads and abruptly changing load profiles.
+In Fig.~\ref{fig:quad_3}, we study the case where the linear constraints are infeasible, i.e., $\bA\xx=\bellstar$ is not satisfied by any $x\in\XX$.
+In this case, we make a slight modification to our algorithm by projecting the control input $\balpha$ onto a sphere after each iteration.
+This is required to ensure the stability of the algorithm.
+Although it is no longer possible to achieve the optimal cost, our modified algorithm still demonstrates stable behavior and convergence to an action profile with a lower quadratic cost as compared to the uncontrolled system.